The Bankrate promise

 Advantages of credit unions

 - Higher rates: Credit unions are not-for-profit organizations owned by their members.
-“That’s the main difference between (banks and credit unions),” says Rutger van Faassen, director of new markets and innovation at analytics provider Curinos.
+“That’s the main difference between (banks and credit unions),” says Rutger van Faassen, head of marketing strategy at analytics provider Curinos.
 Credit unions typically provide better savings and lending rates, van Faassen says.

 - NCUA insurance: Federally insured credit unions are backed by the U.S. government.
 Your money is safe if a credit union fails.
 Check the NCUA’s Share Insurance Estimator to see how insurance rules apply to member share accounts, which can help you determine what’s insured and if any amount exceeds the coverage limits.

 Disadvantages of credit unions

 - Limited access: Credit unions typically are local or regional and may not serve your area.
 It may not make sense to bank at a credit union that has no branches near you.

 - Higher rates may be available at online banks: Online-only banks, also known as direct banks, tend to have more competitive savings and CD yields.

 - Membership requirements: You might have to live or work in a certain region to become a member of a credit union.
 Or the field of membership, which is the common bond shared by the credit union members, might have other requirements.

 Advantages of banks

 - More locations: Brick-and-mortar banks may have branches and ATMs down the street from where you work or live.
 And larger ones may also have locations wherever you travel across the country.

-- Variety of options: Some of the largest banks in the country, such as Chase or Bank of America, are brick-and-mortar banks, but banks can also be small local or regional and may provide more personalized service.
+- Variety of options: Some of the largest banks in the country, such as Chase or Bank of America, are brick-and-mortar banks, but banks can also be small and local or regional and may provide more personalized service.
 There are also plenty of online banks for the digitally minded.